awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-resiliencehub-app-resourcemapping.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PhysicalResourceId`  <a name="cfn-resiliencehub-app-resourcemapping-physicalresourceid"></a>
-The identifier of this resource\.
+Identifier of the physical resource\.
 *Required*: Yes
 *Type*: [PhysicalResourceId](aws-properties-resiliencehub-app-physicalresourceid.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResourceName`  <a name="cfn-resiliencehub-app-resourcemapping-resourcename"></a>
-The name of the resource this resource is mapped to\.
+Name of the resource that the resource is mapped to\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)